-When conducting the company-run stress test under the Supervisory Severely Adverse Scenario using Dodd-Frank Capital Actions, the Institutional Bank evaluated the types of risks and utilized the same methodologies as described above in the discussion concerning BNY Mellon.
-The Institutional Bank primarily incorporates BNY Mellon's Asset Servicing, Issuer Services, Treasury Services, Clearance and Collateral Management businesses and constituted 79% of assets as of 12/31/18.
+When conducting the company-run stress test under the Supervisory Severely Adverse Scenario using capital actions consistent with the state member bank requirements as outlined in 12 CFR § 252.15(a)(2), the Institutional Bank evaluated the types of risks and utilized the same methodologies as described below in the discussion concerning BNY Mellon.
+The Institutional Bank primarily incorporates BNY Mellon's Asset Servicing, Issuer Services, Treasury Services, Clearance and Collateral Management businesses and constituted approximately 82% of BNY Mellon's assets as of December 31, 2020.

 As demonstrated by the Institutional Bank's DFAST results, the Institutional Bank maintains excess regulatory capital in every quarter of the planning horizon for every ratio of the Supervisory Severely Adverse Scenario.
 This success is driven by a number of factors, including the Institutional Bank's strong capital generation, asset quality, business mix, and risk profile.
-The Institutional Bank recognizes that the DFAST 2019 exercise approaches risk-weighted assets solely from the perspective of the Standardized Approach for Advanced Approaches organizations, while during recent quarters the Advanced Approaches has been the Institutional Bank's constraining measure.
+The Institutional Bank recognizes that the DFAST 2021 exercise approaches risk-weighted assets solely from the perspective of the Standardized Approach, whereas during recent quarters the Advanced Approaches has been the Institutional Bank's constraining measure.